 The direct evidence that the prosecution can rely on to prove the defendant's dishonest intent is his admission of guilt or confession under caution.

-If there is no admission of guilt evidence, such as if the defendant remains silent under caution, denies the allegation of theft, or the court rules that the admission of guilt was not voluntary and cannot be admitted as evidence in court (please see the section on "special matters" in the linked article), the prosecution can still rely on circumstantial evidence to persuade the court that the only reasonable inference is that the defendant had dishonest intent.
+If there is no admission of guilt evidence, such as if the defendant remains silent under caution, denies the allegation of theft, or the court rules that the admission of guilt was not voluntary and cannot be admitted as evidence in court (please see the section on "special issues" in the linked article), the prosecution can still rely on circumstantial evidence to persuade the court that the only reasonable inference is that the defendant had dishonest intent.

 In such trials, in most cases, defendants will choose to testify in court and explain their version of events, including whether they were feeling unwell beforehand, had taken medication, or were distracted while shopping, which might have caused them to forget to pay for the goods.
 If the court cannot exclude the possibility that the defendant's explanation is truthful, the defendant will be acquitted and released without any penalty or criminal record.